prashantacharya/bigomega-v2/posts/react-state-tip.md

 ---
 title: "A minor error we make while creating a React's state"
-subtitle: "This blog explains about a silly error people make while doing a project in React"
+subtitle: 'This blog explains about a silly error people make while doing a project in React'
-date: "2019-12-28"
+date: '2019-12-28'
-keywords: "React, JavaScript, React.js, state, hooks"
+keywords: 'React, JavaScript, React.js, state, hooks'
+published: true
 ---

 A state in react doesn't have a type.
 A counter can hold a value of a number at an instance and it can be changed into something else like a string in another instance.
 Doing this causes no errors and there isn't one either.